Menu

 Class A AIS Transponders and Class B AIS Transponders

 An Automatic Identification System (AIS) transponder, also known as a transceiver, is a location and vessel information reporting system that makes use of Very High Frequency (VHF) digital transmissions.
 It is installed on boats and vessels to regularly share their location, position, course, and speed with other similarly equipped vessels.
-The data can also be used to avoid collisions and track other vessels.

 Looking for transponders?
 At Tecomart, we provide many different types of Class A and Class B AIS transponders from a range of brands, including em-trak, Samyung ENC, and ICOM.